Easy Ways to Teach Events that Occurred at the Same Time in History

 - Is within reach for students – high enough that it won’t get damaged, but low enough for students to access it

 - Includes bold writing, images, and information so it can be seen from anywhere in the room and read clearly

 - Has clear labels, dates, and sections for easy viewing

 - Is created entirely by students

 Other ways to contextualize history for students is to use media and technology.
 Lots of websites offer virtual exhibits, tours, and 3D images of historical displays, sites, and reenactments.
+These are all great ways of teaching history.
 Creating “year webs” is also a fun way to teach students about the different events that occurred during the same year in history:

 Interpret and Analyze Information